opencv/opencv_attic/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

    #.
 Click :guilabel:`OK`

-      .. note:: If you have trouble acquiring the plugin, try using "http" in the Location URL, instead of "https" (https is preferred for security reasons).
+      .. note:: If you have trouble acquiring the plug-in, try using "http" in the Location URL, instead of "https" (https is preferred for security reasons).

    #.
 In the :guilabel:`Available Software` dialog, select the checkbox next to :guilabel:`Developer Tools` and click :guilabel:`Next`.
    #.
 In the next window, you'll see a list of the tools to be downloaded.
 Click :guilabel:`Next`.